john-harrold/ruminate/README.md

 ## From CRAN

-You can install the released version of `rumiante` from [CRAN](https://cran.r-project.org/package=ruminate) with:
+You can install the released version of `ruminate` from [CRAN](https://cran.r-project.org/package=ruminate) with:

 ``` r